 I started small back in December, before I even knew I was going to dive headfirst into this in January.
 I began by upping my walks with Dottie to a solid 30 minutes, twice a day.
 No 20 minute walks because I felt lazy or cold.
 At the very least, I owed this to Dottie.
 She’s a healthy, active dog and at only two and a half years old, she has tons of energy to burn.
 That was my only goal at first: I had to walk for one hour a day.
 Please keep in mind that I work from home and I live alone, so this hour of walking was crucial; it’s not like I was walking around an office or running around with kids.

 I started exercising back on January 5th.
 I swallowed my pride and went to a local gym, because you know what they say: getting there is half the battle.
 And fuck yeah, I was scared to walk into that gym for the first time, especially as it was my first co-ed gym.
 I simply picked up the phone and made an appointment for a tour that very same day.
 I couldn’t back out once my name was on someone’s calendar.
-Thankfully I had a really kind, encouraging person show me around the gym, and once I saw that yes, there are indeed people of all ages and capabilities working out, I felt better.
+Once I saw that yes, there are indeed people of all ages and capabilities working out, I felt better.

 Part of the reason I had been hesitant to work out before was because I was embarrassed.
 I didn’t want to look stupid or inexperienced.
 Being at a co-ed gym for the first time exacerbated that for me, as I had never worked out alongside men before.